bounverif/autoware/README.md

 The image `ghcr.io/bounverif/autoware:latest-builder-with-cache` additionally includes a buildcache to speed up your Autoware builds.

-These images are built weekly and recommended for the CI use.
+These images are built daily and recommended for the CI use.

 ### Devel images